Last updated: July 20, 2010

 CrossOver is not gratis.
 It's specialised in running a select few of the major MS Windows applications - mostly office related.

-12.3.3 Dual boot
+12.3.3 Dual Boot

 As mentioned in the

 Installation chapter, it's relatively simple to run GNU/Linux and MS Windows on the same computer.
-If your only need a few applications that you rarely use, maybe it's worth it to reboot into MS Windows now and then, when you need to use these particular apps.
+If you only need a few applications that you rarely use, maybe it's worth it to reboot into MS Windows now and then, when you need to use these particular apps.

 12.3.4 Virtualisation